India Journey so far:

 About Netflix:

-Netflix is the world’s leading streaming entertainment service with over 195 million paid memberships in over 190 countries enjoying TV series, documentaries and feature films across a wide variety of genres and languages.
+Netflix is the world’s leading streaming entertainment service, with over 195 million paid memberships in over 190 countries enjoying TV series, documentaries, and feature films across a wide variety of genres and languages.
 Members can watch as much as they want, anytime, anywhere, on any internet-connected screen.
-Members can play, pause and resume watching, all without commercials or commitments.
+They can play, pause, and resume watching, all without commercials or commitments.